cousuijepon/Jenniai/README.md

 ## Jenni AI 10% Off Promo Code

-New users can [save 10% on any Jenni AI plan](https://jennpromoai.com/recommends/deals/), monthly or yearly, by entering the code JENNI10 when upgrading from the free version.
-This is an easy way to start using AI-powered writing tools without paying full price.
-If you combine it with other offers, like the 50% off Jenni AI promo code, you could unlock premium features and save up to $216 instantly.
-Don’t miss this chance to get smarter, faster writing help at a lower cost.
+New users can use the Jenni AI promo code to [save 10% on any plan](https://jennpromoai.com/recommends/deals/), monthly or yearly, when upgrading from the free version.
+This simple discount helps you start using AI-powered writing tools without paying full price, and when combined with other offers like the 50% off coupon, you could save up to $216 while accessing premium features for faster, smarter writing.

 <a href="https://jennpromoai.com/recommends/deals/" target="_blank" rel="noopener">
   <img src="http://eduactivedeals.com/wp-content/uploads/2025/10/discount-button.png" alt="Get ThriveCart Discount" style="width:750px; height:auto; border:0;">